 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

-The plants shown on this page were photographed on the River Teifi in West Wales and is one of the reasons for the River Teifi's designation as a Site of Special Scientific Interest is its diversity andabundance of Ranunculus species.
+The plant shown on this page was growing in a shallow puddle beside a farm track on the upper reaches of the River Teifi in West Wales.
+One of the reasons for the River Teifi's designation as a Site of Special Scientific Interest is its diversity and abundance of Ranunculus species.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.